futaoo/LinkClimate/Competency-Questions.md

     </aside>

-- How can a time series for a single climatic variable be created?
+- How can a time series for a single climatic variable be retrieved?

     <aside>
     💡 **Q1**: Time series created for average temperature.